 My friend and I have decided to build a title for the Playstation Vita.
 Knowing C# and XNA, I thought it would be a good experience to dig deep into the PSM SDK and the Game2D framework.
-There have been some struggles and frustrations getting up and running but progress is good.
+There have been some struggles and frustrations getting up and running.
+We’re not certain that we’ll ever finish but we figured it would be fun to document the process.
 The dated sections here are going to be in reverse-chronological order (newest first).
-The primary purpose of the post is to track game development progress over time.
 Enjoy!

 It’s been a couple months since an update but there is a lot of new logic in place.
 The game now has it’s first enemies.
 Each enemy is written as a separate class that implements it’s own specific behavior.
 For example, an armored guard will run directly at you if he sees you.
 If you change direction then he follows closely behind, changing direction as well.
 If a bird sees you he delays for a moment, chooses a flight path, and dives at you very quickly.
 Each of these enemies are spawned from a spawn zone that is defined in a file that parallels the World Map XML.
 Any enemy listed in the spawn file references a global Enemy Repository XML which defines the parameters necessary for enemy creation.
 The second half of the video is shown with the Debug_DrawAll directive active.
 Specific logic was added to check for this directive and draw additional boxes that show where the Collision and Vision areas live.
 You can see that when the hero enters the vision of an enemy, their attack behavior is activated.
 When an enemy’s collision box runs into another collision box, it is not allowed to pass through.